-Ms Farley has served on several boards and committees including Chairperson of the Board of Visitors to Alma Street Centre, Fremantle Hospital, Board of Visitors to Heathcote Hospital, Member of the Criminal Law Association, Vice-President of the Criminal Law Association, Secretary of the Criminal Law Association, Committee Member of the Pro Bono Committee of Law Society and Committee Member of the Legal Aid Committee of Law Society.
+Ms Farley has served on several boards and committees including Chairperson of the Board of Visitors to Alma Street Centre, Fremantle Hospital, Board of Visitors to Heathcote Hospital, Member of the Criminal Law Association, Vice-President of the Criminal Law Association, Committee Member of the Pro Bono Committee of Law Society and Committee Member of the Legal Aid Committee of Law Society.
 She is also currently Chair of the Council of Management, St Hilda's Anglican School for Girls.